CH-53E Readiness Crisis and Mid Air Collision Catastrophe

 The Super Stallion’s problems are a symptom of a systemic issue plaguing the military, said Todd Harrison, director of budget analysis at the Center for Strategic and International Studies in Washington.
 Delays and cost overruns for new weapons systems – including the CH-53K, which initially was expected to begin replacing the Super Stallion last year but won’t be ready until at least 2019 – are putting a strain on the upkeep of existing assets, Harrison said.

 Since 2013 the CH-53E accident rate has been 79 per million flying hours, four times higher than the historic fleet average.
 Accident rates were also rising across the USMC.
+Issues had already been flagged with US Navy MH-53Es after a 2014 accident after wiring chaffing fuel pipes.

 The Squadron Airworthiness / Readiness Crisis